We all know that eating too much sugar isn’t good for us but it’s so hard to quit.

 You can even spiralize your zucchini with that nifty tool.

 If you just can’t quit bread try sourdough bread or the dense bread-like Ezekial bread.

 I try to avoid bread during the week but may enjoy a burger on the weekend or garlic bread when we eat out.

-Think You Could Do The 7 Day Sugar Detox?
+Think You Can Do The 7 Day Sugar Detox?

 Do you think the above steps could help you detox from sugar in a week?

 You may not be perfect and there will be days you want to indulge but don’t let it spiral out of control.